toozej/travels/content/blog/bb2024-cosmic-campground.md

 ---
-title: "Boo-batical 2024 - Cosmic Campground, NM"
+title: "Cosmic Campground, NM"
 date: "2024-05-13"
 draft: false
-description: "The fourth stop on Boo-batical 2024 - Cosmic Campground, NM.
+description: "The fourth stop: Cosmic Campground, NM.
 Cosmic Campground was the first dark sky sanctuary in North America.
 Sadly it was cloudy all nights we were here..."
-image: 'images/bb2024-cosmic-campground.JPG'
+image: 'images/bb2024-cosmic-campground.JPG.thumb'
 ---

-The fourth stop on Boo-batical 2024 - Cosmic Campground, NM.
+The fourth stop: Cosmic Campground, NM.
 Cosmic Campground was the first dark sky sanctuary in North America.
 Sadly it was cloudy all nights we were here...

 (Map here)